c653labs/pggateway/README.md

 **Note:** This project is still under active development and is not quite ready for prime time yet.

-PGGateway is a PostgreSQL proxy services that allows you to use custom authentication and request logging plugins.
+PGGateway is a PostgreSQL proxy service that allows you to use custom authentication and request logging plugins.

 ## Building
 ```bash